What Is a Will and Why Do I Need One?

 If you keep waiting to make a will so you won’t have to alter it in the future, that plan can backfire.
 It’s better to have a will in place.
 Then, if matters change, you can easily alter it with the help of an estate planning lawyer.

-Are There Types of Wills to Avoid?
+Are There Types of Wills To Avoid?

-You generally want to avoid holographic wills.
-Holographic wills are handwritten and not attested by witnesses.
+You generally want to avoid holographic wills, which are handwritten and unattested by witnesses.
 Because they are unwitnessed, proving the validity of holographic wills can become very complicated and lead to serious disputes in probate court.

 Look for a lawyer specializing in wills in the Super Lawyers directory for legal assistance.